PyramidTechnologies/escpos/imaging.rst

    :Notes:
        - This 2D barcode is compliant with the QR Code® specification and can be read by all 2D barcode readers.
        - This command must be sent when the current line is empty.
 If not, the command will be ignored, and the bytes to be encoded will be printed as text.
-       - Up to 154 8-bit characters are supported.
+       - Up to 154 8-bit characters are supported when used with firmware before version 1.29.
+Firmware version 1.29 and higher supports up to 255 characters.
-       - If the input string length exceeds the range specified by the k parameter, only the first 154 characters will be encoded.
+       - If the input string length exceeds the range specified by the k parameter, only the first 154 characters (255 character if using version 1.29 or higher) will be encoded.
 The rest of the characters to be encoded will be printed as regular ESC/POS characters on a new line.

-   :Range: ``0 < k <= 154 8-bit alphanumeric and URL-safe characters``
+   :Range: ``0 < k <= 154 8-bit alphanumeric and URL-safe characters for version < 1.29, 0 < k <= 255 for version >= 1.29``
    :Default: ``None``
    :Related: ``None``
    :Example: